 Hi there, my name is Heather Harrison.
 I am more than thrilled to be a part of this amazing community of Mixed Greens!
-I completed teacher training hours at Mixed Greens years ago, and have been the Director/Counselor at Camp Ever Greens and a substitue at Mixed Greens for about 3 years now.
-I am now enjoying being a Seedlings co-teacher at our Farmstead campus.
+I completed my teacher training hours at Mixed Greens years ago, was the Director/Counselor at Camp Ever Greens for about 5 years, and have been a teacher at the OG for about 8 years now!
+I am excited to focus fully this year on the OG campus and crew!
 Ever since I was a little girl, I have always had a passion for the outdoors.
 Gardening, camping, and running cross country were a few of my favorite activities.
 I have also had an extreme connection with animals, always training my dogs’ basic obedience and specialty tricks as well.
 I was a very active FFA (Future Farmers of America) member in the Campbell, CA Chapter, competing in speech competitions and raising and showing animals, receiving 2 blue ribbons…I raised three pigs, a lamb, two turkeys and shared a steer with a fellow FFA member!

 One of my greatest memories when I was younger was attending science camp.
 Remembering how much joy it brought me singing songs and learning about the earth around me fascinated me and I am so excited to be given the opportunity to share that same joy with other children.

 I have my Camp Director certification from the American Camp Association, and earned my Child Development teaching certificate from SRJC.
-I started this new direction in my career because of my daughter, Violet.
+I started this direction in my career because of my first daughter, Violet.
 The day she was born, a love for children bloomed that I had never realized I had before her arrival.
-I started taking Child Development classes to ensure that I am doing everything I can to become the best mother possible.
+I started taking Child Development classes to ensure that I was doing everything I could to become the best mother possible.
 In doing so, I realized I have a talent for teaching and a passion for guiding new sprouting minds!
-Working for Mixed Greens and Camp Ever Greens, I am given an opportunity to extend my knowledge of development and nurturing to benefit other children as well as my own.
+Now I welcome my new daughter Magnolia to the Mix, and look forward to growing alongside her as well!
+Working for Mixed Greens a, I am given an opportunity to extend my knowledge of development and nurturing to benefit other children as well as my own.
 I am so excited to get to know all of these wonderful children and their families!